 - You’re thinking of investing in more sales training, but haven’t really seen the improvements since the last time you invested.

 As a SaaS Sales Coach, I will roll up my sleeves and get involved with your teams to make structural changes in the way they work.
-I will coach the Front Line Managers of the SDRs, the Commercial and Enterprise Sales Teams, the CSMs and help bridge the collaboration with Marketing.
+I will coach the Front Line Managers of the SDRs, the Commercial and Enterprise Sales Teams, the CSMs and help streamline the collaboration with Marketing.
 My methods and frameworks have been developed to make a fundamental impact on sales success – when I step away after a few months, your team will be operating at a higher level.

 I am also very familiar with a topic that we don’t like to talk about in sales: setbacks.
 In 2013, I was involved in a life threatening kitesurfing accident, which took two years to fully recover from.
 The experience sparked a deep interest in what it takes to stay motivated and persevere in the face of the setbacks we encounter in sales.